Quezion/ambi-macs/readme.md

 I use this layout every day, and while it's significantly more powerful than other offerings (WRT Clojure development), it may be difficult to learn.
 As of 2017/10/19, no other developer has tried.

 I'm willing to assist others in learning, understanding, or extending this layout.
-Contact me if you're interested, as it's likely that I'm still happily clacking away.
+Contact me if you're interested.

+In the meantime, I'll keep happily clacking along.

 - Q